proseltd/Telepathy-Community/README.md

 Use this flag to include media archiving alongside a comprehensive scan.
 This makes the process take significantly longer and should also be used with caution: you'll download all media content from the target chat, and it's up to you to not store illegal files on your system.

-Since 2.2.0, downloading all media files will also generate a CSV file listing the files' metadata.

-For example, this will run a comprehensive scan, including media archiving:
+To archive media, you must run a comprehensive scan:

 ```
 $ telepathy -t durov -c -m
 ```

+Once files have downloaded, you can run exiftool on the associated media directory to gather deeper insights on the files, their metadata, and in some cases attribute who might be behind an anonymous channel.
+Further details are in the "bonus investigations tips" section of this README.

-- **'--user', '-u' [USER]**
+- **'--user', '-u'**

-Looks up a specified user ID.
-This will only work if your account has "encountered" the user before (for example, after archiving a group), you can specify User ID or @nickname
+Looks up a specified user.
+This will only work if your account has "encountered" the user before (for example, after archiving a group), you can specify User ID or @nickname.
+If looking up by username, it's not always necessary for your account to have already seen the user.

 ```
 $ telepathy -t 0123456789 -u